lemppu/openrw/rwgame/config/README.md

 Template class to store all different configuration layers, the count of whose is given as a template parameter in compile time.

-Actual layers are stored in an internal public array called "layers".
+Actual layers are stored in an internal public array `layers`.
 Layer can be set by calling a templated function of setLayer with a reference to a layer and an index number.
 The function is implemented in the header file and there is no guard for the index.